rreusch2/parleyapp/parleyapp_comprehensive_analysis.md

 Current State:

-The ParleyApp utilizes a multi-faceted AI system primarily built around Python microservices and an LLM orchestrator.
+The Predictive Play utilizes a multi-faceted AI system primarily built around Python microservices and an LLM orchestrator.
 The core components identified are:

 1\. **sports-betting-api** (Flask Application): This acts as an API gateway for the sports-betting library.
 It exposes endpoints for: